dennisgaebel/tear-stack/README.md

 # The TEAR Stack

 Welcome to the shortest stack out there.
 This stack combines TailwindCSS, Eleventy, AlpineJS, and Rollup to make static site authoring easy and minimal!
+Built upon the shoulders of [TEA Stack by Matt Waler](https://github.com/mattwaler/tea-stack).

 ## Getting Started